 IFRS 9 - Financial Instruments: Classification and Measurement.
 IFRS 9 is a new standard that will replace IAS 39.
 IASB has tentatively decided to require an entity to apply IFRS 9 for annual periods beginning on or after January 1, 2018, with early adoption permitted.
 IFRS 9 introduces new requirements for the classification and measurement of financial instruments as well as de-recognition of financial instruments.
 IFRS 9 has two measurement categories for financial assets: amortized cost and fair value.
 All equity instruments are measured at fair value and a debt instrument is measured at amortized cost only if the entity is holding it to collect contractual cash flows in the form of principal and interest.
-Management anticipates that this standard will be adopted in the Company's financial statements for the period beginning January 1, 2018, and has not yet considered the potential impact of the adoption of IFRS 9.
+Management anticipates that this standard will be adopted in the Company's consolidated financial statements for the period beginning January 1, 2018 and will have an insignificant effect on its consolidated financial statements other than increased note disclosure.

 IFRS 16 - Leases.
 IFRS 16 establishes principles for the recognition, measurement, presentation and disclosure of leases, with the objective of ensuring that lessees and lessors provide relevant information that faithfully represents those transactions.
 IFRS 16 substantially carries forward the lessor accounting requirements in IAS 17.
 Accordingly, a lessor continues to classify its leases as operating leases or finance leases, and to account for those two types of leases differently.
 However, lessees are no longer classifying leases as either operating leases or finance leases as it is required by IAS 17.
 The standard is effective for annual periods beginning on or after January 1, 2019.
+The Company is in the process of assessing the impact of this pronouncement.
+The extent of the impact has not yet been determined.